RaptorialThing/uinterpay/README.md

 change it at app/services/coingate_merchant

 you need ruby (~3), rails (~7), npm, yarn, postgresql and bundler.
-There are tutirials at DigitalOcean how to install in on Ubuntu
+There are tutorials at DigitalOcean how to install  on Ubuntu

 git clone https://github.com/RaptorialThing/uinterpay.git